econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 A workflow-centric approach allows us to understand relationships of components within an entire system.
 We can follow a request from beginning to end to understand bottlenecks, hone in on anomalistic paths, and figure out where we need to add more resources.<sup><a href="#footnotes" style="border-bottom: none;">1</a></sup>

 <img class="img-displayed" src="{{ get_asset('images/intro_tracing_flow.png') }}" title="Simplified Distributed System Example" alt="Simplified Distributed System Example"/>
+<figcaption>Over-simplified Distributed System Example, Lynn Root, [CC BY 4.0][66]</figcaption>

 Looking at this super simplified system, where we have a load balancer, a frontend, backend, a database, and maybe an external dependency to a third-party API, then add redundancy, it can get particularly confusing to follow a request.
 How do we debug a problem of a rare workflow?
 How do we know which component of this system is the bottleneck?
 Which function call is taking the longest?
-Is another app on my host causing distortion to machine-centric performance metrics ([noisy neighbors][5] - a growing concern as many move to the cloud).
+Is another app on my host causing distortion to machine-centric performance metrics ([noisy neighbors][5] – a growing concern as many move to the cloud).

 With so many potential paths that a request can take, with the potential for issues at every node and every edge, this can be mind-numbingly difficult if we continue to be machine-centric.
 End-to-end tracing will allow us to get a better picture to address these concerns.